 Helen's baby was born in a position that made it more likely that she would suffer a vaginal tear.
 After delivery, the midwife examined Helen and diagnosed that she had suffered a second degree perineal tear that would require stitches.
 The midwife did the procedure, and mother and baby were then discharged.
 Helen believed that all was well.

-In 2010, Helen eventually came under the care of a colorectal surgeon at Southampton General Hospital.
+Helen eventually came under the care of a colorectal surgeon at Southampton General Hospital.
 Over the years, her condition had become worse and she had tried to moderate her symptoms by controlling how much she ate, which made her unwell.
 Helen underwent a series of colorectal tests, and a diagnosis of an extensive anal defect was made.

 Helen then underwent a number of surgical and other procedures over the next few years, but unfortunately these have not improved her condition and she continues to suffer incontinence daily.
 Surgery has been very difficult, unpredictable, and stressful.
 There are currently no further surgical options available, as Helen understandably does not wish to undergo further surgery to have a colostomy fitted.
 In addition to the physical symptoms, Helen has suffered, and continues to suffer, significant psychological harm as a result of the misdiagnosis.